Skip to main content

 The federal government provides revenues from federal fuels taxes and heavy truck taxes to states and local governments.
 Most federal funding is distributed to states and local governments by funding formulas.

-Oregon receives about half a billion dollars in funding from the Federal Highway Administration each year for construction projects on the state’s roads, including the interstate, as well as planning and engineering.
+Oregon receives about $700 million in funding from the Federal Highway Administration each year for construction projects on the state’s roads, including the interstate, as well as planning and engineering. ederal dollars cannot be used for day-to-day maintenance services or ODOT operations; federal funds can only be spent on capital construction projects.
 Some funds can also be used for transit and bicycle/pedestrian capital projects.
-All federal highway funds flow through ODOT.
+All federal highway formula funds flow through ODOT.
 We distribute about 30 percent of those funds to local governments.
-Oregon also receives public transportation funding from the Federal Transit Administration.
+Oregon also receives about $150 million in public transportation funding from the Federal Transit Administration each year.
+ODOT also applies for, and sometimes receives, grant funding from the federal government which must be spent on the specific project for which the grant was submitted.

 State Highway Fund